-Some of Mr. Stanley’s recent experience includes working on Weil teams representing:
+Some of Tanner’s recent experience includes working on Weil teams representing:

 - AMC Entertainment in earnings miss securities class actions and related shareholder derivative litigation in the Southern District of New York.